jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/03-Population-Choropleth.md

 ```

-Next, add your renter data as a layer using .addLayer.
+Next, add your renter data as a layer using `.addLayer`.

 ```JavaScript
        renterMap.addLayer({